cschreib/lxgui/README.md

 addon.xml
 ```

-As you can see, we will only require a single .xml file : "addon.xml".
+As you can see, we will only require a single XML file: `addon.xml`.
 Let's create it in the same folder.
-Every XML file must contain a <Ui> tag :
+Every XML file must contain a `<Ui>` tag:

 ```xml
 <Ui>